Position Description - Public Representative

 The board of directors is collectively accountable to the members.
 They are responsible for the Association’s performance in relation to its mission and strategic objectives, and for the effective stewardship of financial and human resources.

 Individual board directors have no authority to approve actions by the Association, to direct staff, or to speak on behalf of the Association unless given such authority by the board.

 Board directors have a fiduciary responsibility to act in the best long-term interests of the Association and its membership.
 It is expected that board directors will bring to the task of informed decision-making a broad knowledge and an inclusive perspective.
-In keeping with section 4.1 of the Association Restated Bylaws, the two public representatives will be non-voting directors, appointed by the directors of the Board.

 Term of office

 - Attendance at board meetings, preparing for board meetings, participating in committees and attending special events as required

 - Currently, this may range from 5-15 hours per month

 Every director of the board is expected to: